Referential communication in heterogeneous communities of pre-trained visual deep networks: Discrete experiments

+Building on intuitions from the deep net emergent communication literature, we studied whether imposing a discrete bottleneck would lead to a better, more general protocol than direct communication through a continuous channel.
+In a first experiment, we implemented a discrete bottleneck letting the agents exchange a one-hot vector, by optimizing it through the widely used Gumbel Softmax differentiable relaxation \citep{Havrylov:Titov:2017,Jang:etal:2017,Maddison:etal:2017}, fixing vocabulary size (dimensionality of the message vector) to 256.
+Note that, when communication is discrete, a further decoder component is added to the receiver architecture, mapping the discrete messages back to the continuous space in which it can be compared to the candidate image representations.

+We did not find any evidence that the discrete bottleneck helps.
+Not only is the discrete protocol significantly less accurate than the continuous one (Table \ref{tab:disc-acc-speed}), but this low performance hides any trace of better generalization capabilities (Table \ref{tab:discrete-ood-sc}).

+When generalizing a discrete communication protocol to a new agent (Fig.~\ref{fig:disc-learner}), as done for continuous messages in Section \ref{sec:agent-generalization}, we observe convergence to a lower accuracy at a slower pace.
+Still, this setup confirms even more dramatically that less time is required to train a new agent to top accuracy than is needed to retrain a larger group from scratch.
+Specifically, the population trained from scratch would require 23 epochs to reach its best accuracy, whereas 5 epochs are sufficient to teach a new agent an existing protocol.
+The population training paradigm is more stable across architectures, as with continuous messages.

-In order to make sure that our negative results concerning discrete communication are not due to an unfortunate choice of hyperparameters, we evaluate here discrete communication across a range of settings.
-We report results for the more interesting population setup, but similar patterns are observed in one-to-one training.
+In order to make sure that our negative results concerning discrete communication are not due to an unfortunate choice of hyperparameters, we repeated most experiments across a range of settings.
+We report here results for the more interesting population setup, but similar patterns are observed in one-to-one training.
+Table \ref{tab:hyp-gs} shows that there is a small increase in accuracy when enlarging vocabulary size (compared to the results obtained with 256-dimensional messages reported in tables \ref{tab:disc-acc-speed} and \ref{tab:discrete-ood-sc} above), but performance is still well below that of the continuous case even when using a vector as large as 8192 dimensions (compared to 16 or 64 dimensions in the continuous case).
+Note that using vocabulary sizes below 256 (not shown in the table) led to failure to converge to non-random accuracy.

-Having already established during the original hyperparameter search that performance drops when further lowering vocabulary size, in Table \ref{tab:hyp-gs} we test discrete communication with larger vocabularies.
-While increasing vocabulary size increases performance, we are still well below the performance obtained with a small continuous channel (Table \ref{tab:acc-speed} of main text).
-Note that we experimented up to the largest vocabulary size we could use without reaching GPU memory saturation, equivalent to 8 times more symbols than there are classes in the ImageNet pre-training data-set.
-Training speed in all discrete settings explored here (22 $\pm$ 1.9) is largely equivalent to the values reported in Table \ref{tab:acc-speed} of the main text.
-Increasing vocabulary size does not accelerate (or slow down) the emergence of a communication protocol.

-We also considered replacing Gumbel Softmax optimization with the common policy gradient REINFORCE algorithm for fully discrete optimization \cite{Williams:1992}.
+We also considered replacing Gumbel Softmax optimization with the commonly used policy gradient REINFORCE algorithm for fully discrete optimization \citep{Williams:1992}.
 Gumbel Softmax (Table \ref{tab:hyp-gs}) proved to be the more effective training strategy.
-Switching to REINFORCE (Table \ref{tab:hyp-reinforce}) causes accuracy to drop to chance levels.
+Switching to REINFORCE (Table \ref{tab:hyp-reinforce}) causes accuracy to drop to near-chance levels.